 After the class pumpkin plants failed to produce pumpkins, Mrs. Madison's students decided to investigate why.
 Using the model of problem based learning Mrs. Madison shared books, and researched with her students how pumpkin plants produce pumpkins.
 It was a truly authentic educational process.
 Their conclusion was there were no honey bees to pollinate the plants, and without pollination no pumpkins can grow.
 This extended the lesson, prompting student-driven research about how important the honey bee, our state insect, is to agriculture and our economy.

 The concerns were forwarded to our school's Curriculum Coordinator, Carolyn Layton, who recommended the class contact Governor Beverly Perdue to report their findings and lobby to protect the honey bee.
-Kimmel Farm's Media Coordinator, Walter Carmichael, has a wonderful post on
+Kimmel Farm's Media Coordinator, Walter Carmichael, has a wonderful post on his blog detailing this project entitled Problem Based Learning is at Our Core.
+The video appeal from Mrs. Madison's class to help our honey bees is here.

 The Case for 21st Century Schools